commschamp/comms_champion/README.md

 Core ideas and architecture of the **COMMS** library is described in [Guide to Implementing Communication Protocols in C++](https://www.gitbook.com/book/arobenko/comms-protocols-cpp/details) free e-book.
+However, at this stage the library internals are much more advanced and sophisticated, than examples in the e-book, please don't treat the latter as a guide to library's internals.

 Full [doxygen](www.doxygen.org) generated documentation with the full tutorial inside can be downloaded as **doc_comms.zip** archive from